 Generics are less expensive because generic manufacturers don't have to invest large sums of money to develop a drug.
 When the brand-name patent expires, generic companies can manufacture a copy of the brand-name and sell it at a substantial discount.

-Known as Eluxadoline in the UK
+Also Known as Eluxadoline

 Taken every day as prescribed, VIBERZI may provide relief by making stools less loose and watery and reducing abdominal pain.
 In clinical trials, VIBERZI helped people get IBS-D symptoms under control—and kept them under control.